actboy168/jass2lua/ydwe-engine-english.md

 ```

 ####runtime.sleep (default is true)
-contains the sleep function common.j operation has four, TriggerSleepAction / TriggerSyncReady / TriggerWaitForSound / SyncSelections.
-Warning When this is when false, lua engine will ignore the call of these four functions, and give runtime.
-When this is true, these four functions will be performed correctly.
+There are four functions contain 'sleep' within common.j, they are 'TriggerSleepAction / TriggerSyncReady / TriggerWaitForSound / SyncSelections'.
+When it is false, lua engine will ignore the call of these four functions, and give runtime warning.
+When it is true, these four functions will be performed correctly.

-However, please note that this is true lua will reduce the operating efficiency of the engine, even if you do not use these four functions.
+However, please note that when it is true, lua engine will reduce the operating efficiency, even if you do not use these four functions.

 ######example